pacak/bpaf/documentation/_documentation/_2_howto/_02_xorg/index.md

 This example implements syntax similar to used by `Xorg` or similar programs.
 As usual with strange examples [`any`] serves an important role.

-Example implements following parsers:
+The example implements the following parsers:

 - enable or disable an extension using `+ext name` and `-ext name` like syntax
-- enable or disable specific extension with syntax like `-xinerama` or `+backing`
+- enable or disable specific extensions with syntax like `-xinerama` or `+backing`

 Both parsers use [`any`] with [`ParseAny::anywhere`]